 An added benefit: before families leave the hospital, they can schedule any necessary follow-up appointments, including a new or return visit with any pediatric specialist at UPMC Children’s, another Children’s location, or a video visit.
 Betsy Tedesco, DNP, leads UPMC Passavant’s emergency services.
 She’s also a mom.
 “What could be more reassuring for parents?
-UPMC Children’s emergency specialists bringing extra expertise to our care,” she says.
+UPMC Children’s emergency medicine specialists bringing extra expertise to our care,” she says.
 “We’re very excited to offer this added level of service to our families.
 It supports our efforts to provide world-class care for our pediatric patients.”

-“The new program also includes educational and consulting services,” adds Dr. Tedesco.
+“The program also includes educational and consulting services,” adds Dr. Tedesco.
 “Our ED team always looks for ways to deliver quality specialty care and an excellent patient experience.
 With this new partnership, we’ll regularly evaluate what we do with the added insight and support of specialists from UPMC Children’s.”

 Molly Gibson, RN, is an outreach nurse coordinator for Children’s ED affiliation program.
 She says ED nurses at UPMC Passavant can also become certified in pediatric emergency nursing.
 “We’ll help nurses take advantage of this national certification through our review course, offered several times a year.”

-The new pediatric emergency department affiliation program is just one way UPMC delivers world-class pediatric care closer to home.
+The pediatric emergency department affiliation program is just one way UPMC delivers world-class pediatric care closer to home.
 Families in Pittsburgh’s northern communities also have access to a wide range of services that include: